 Presuming you haven’t procrastinated too long, you should give yourself as much time as possible to prepare — start at least three weeks to a month before the wedding.
 This may seem like a lot of time to write a short maid of honor speech, but the longer you wait to write, the more stressed you’ll become.

 Choose a time when you’re feeling inspired by your friendship with the bride and/or couple.
 If you’re feeling extra sentimental after the bachelorette party brought up a plethora of stories you had forgotten about, write them down.
-Don’t underestimate the power of free writing, during which you unleash all of your thoughts and stories that cross your mind onto the page.
-That way, you’ll be able to see all of your feelings and memories all together.
+Don’t underestimate the power of free writing, during which you unleash all of the thoughts and anecdotes about your bestie that cross your mind onto the page.
+That way, you’ll be able to see all of your feelings and memories all together at once.
 From there, who knows?
 More likely than not, you’ll discover some sort of inspiration within these reflections.

 How to start the actual maid of honor speech

 First off, introduce yourself and mention your relationship with the bride, and the couple.
 Next, be sure you thank whomever you feel is important enough to mention, depending on the circumstances and who paid for or planned the wedding — parents, other family members, wedding party members, etc. Congrats!
 You have two lines of your speech out of the way.